marmelab/react-admin/docs/CreateEdit.md

 ### Built-in Field Validators

-Admin-on-rest already bundles a few validator functions, that you can just require and use as field validators:
+React-admin already bundles a few validator functions, that you can just require and use as field validators:

 * `required` if the field is mandatory,
 * `minValue(min, message)` to specify a minimum value for integers,